Dynious/RefinedRelocation/README.md

 	|-Other misc ForgeGradle files (should include `build.gradle`)
 ***

-####Setup BlockExtenders
+####Setup Refined Relocation
 This allows ForgeGradle to know what it's compiling.

-1. Clone Block Extenders just like you did with ForgeGradle.
+1. Clone Refined Relocation just like you did with ForgeGradle.
 All you have to change are the folder locations and `git clone` command.
-2. Copy the `java` and `resources` folders from the Block Extenders source to `mcdev\src\main` (delete the folders that are already there).
+2. Copy the `java` and `resources` folders from the Refined Relocation source to `mcdev\src\main` (delete the folders that are already there).
 3. Create a folder called `libs` in `mcdev` and put [BuildCraft](http://www.mod-buildcraft.com/download/), [Iron Chests](http://files.minecraftforge.net/IronChests2/), [Industrial Craft 2](http://ic2api.player.to:8080/job/IC2_experimental/), [ComputerCraft](http://www.computercraft.info/download/), [CoFHCore](http://teamcofh.com/index.php?page=downloads), [Universal Electricity](http://universalelectricity.com/downloads/) and [Waila](http://profmobius.blogspot.fr/p/downloads.html) in it.
-	* Note: As Block Extenders is currently only for 1.6.4, please download 1.6.4 versions of the above mods.
+	* Note: As Refined Relocation is currently only for 1.6.4, please download 1.6.4 versions of the above mods.
 4. Your directory structure should now look like:

 ***